 Stipend and Duration:

 Students must accept external funding if awarded.
-The BBDC will top up external awards to the maximum stipend allowed by the Faculty of Medicine graduate department (currently $26,492 for MSc students, 28,492 for PhD students) or less if mandated by the regulations of the external funding agency.
-If the student is accepting funding for two sessions, the BBDC will top up external awards up to $14,000 and up to a combined award total of $17,662 for MSc students or $18,995 for PhD students (or less if mandated by the regulations of an external funding agency).
+If the student is accepting funding for three sessions, the BBDC will top up external awards up to the base funding level set by the Faculty of Medicine graduate department (currently $27,116 for MSc students, $29,187 for PhD students) or less if mandated by the regulations of the external funding agency.
+If the student is accepting funding for two sessions, the BBDC will top up external awards up to a combined award total of $18,077 for MSc students or $19,458 for PhD students (or less if mandated by the regulations of an external funding agency).

 Applications are reviewed by the BBDC Training and Research Excellence Committee and will be evaluated on the following criteria: